 -d "${BODY}"

-The requestBody in the signature payload must be the exact raw bytes being sent.
-Do not format or reorder the JSON fields after calculating the signature, or the verification will fail.
+The requestBody in the signature payload must be the exact raw bytes sent in the request.
+Do not format or reorder JSON fields after computing the signature, or the verification will fail.

 | Category | Example Path | Authorization | Signing Trio |